m-a-d-n-e-s-s/madness/doc/quantum.md

 Parameters can be specified through an input file and/or command line options.

 Some parameters depend on each other and are set automatically, e.g. certain numerical parameters, or the use of point group symmetry.
-Paremters set by the user are always respected.
+Parameters set by the user are always respected.

 In the output files of the calculations the complete set of input parameters are printed out, together with a short description and further information.

+You can see the full list of parameters by typing
+> `qccode --print_parameters`

+where, again, `qccode` stands for any of the qc codes

 ## Input file
 The input file consists of data groups, starting with the relevant keyword, e.g. "dft" and ending with "end".